Johannestegner/node-continual/README.md

 ```

 In this file, no tasks nor notifiers are added by default.
-A task is a JavaScript file wich implements a given interface.
+A task is a JavaScript file which implements a given interface.
 For a detailed description on how to create a tasks, check out the following [Wiki](https://github.com/Johannestegner/node-continual/wiki/Create-Tasks) entry.

-When you got a task, it should be placed in the `.continual/tasks` folder (this is optional, a task can be placed anywhere, but its easier to have it in the installation, especially if adding it to sourcecontroll etc).
+When you got a task, it should be placed in the `.continual/tasks` folder (this is optional, a task can be placed anywhere, but its easier to have it in the installation, especially if adding it to source-control etc).
 After the file has been placed in the tasks folder, the config have to be edited.

 In the `tasks` property in the config file, each task is added.